South Korea condemns Russia’s move to seal defence pact with North Korea

 South Korea has expressed “grave concern” over Russia’s bid to seal a defence pact with North Korea, which has been accused of supplying troops to Moscow for possible deployment in its war in Ukraine.

 Russia’s lower house of parliament on Thursday voted unanimously to endorse the treaty that commits Moscow and Pyongyang to providing “mutual assistance” if either side is attacked.
+The country’s upper house is expected to follow suit soon.

 Seoul “strongly urges the immediate withdrawal of North Korean troops and the cessation of illegal cooperation”, South Korea’s Ministry of Foreign Affairs said in a statement on Friday.